huggingface/dataset-viewer/services/admin/README.md

-# Datasets server admin machine
+# Datasets server admin service

 > Admin endpoints

 ## Configuration

-The worker can be configured using environment variables.
+The service can be configured using environment variables.
 They are grouped by scope.

 ### Admin service